 will be allowed to use your personal handwritten notes; but not your book, computer or printed notes.
 If

 you have attended class and done all the homework, the quiz points should

-Quizzes will usually be returned the next class meeting and those that are not picked up will be tossed out one week later.
+Quizzes will usually be returned the next class meeting.
+Those that are not picked up will be tossed out a week later.